 27. Who needs to be listed on the emergency contact list for my child?
 Be sure to list anyone you approve to pick up your child or who you approve to visit your child at lunch.
-If a person is not listed as an emergency contact, he/she will not be allowed to pick up or visit unless a parent note was sent or a parent comes to the office to notify the school ahead of time.
-For all car riders, emergency contacts need a car pickup tag which authorizes them to pickup the child.
+If a person is not listed as an emergency contact, he/she will not be allowed to pick up or visit unless a parent note is sent or if a parent comes to the office to notify the school ahead of time.
+For all car riders, emergency contacts need a car pickup tag which authorizes them to pick up the child.
+Parents should get the pickup card and give that to the person(s) picking up their child.